Winter Retreat

 Discovering the Buddha Within Review session

 You can find more information about this 3-year study and practice programme HERE.
-The next new DBW Level 1 starts at Palpung Wales in 2026 autumn.
+The next new DBW Level 1 starts at Palpung Wales in autumn 2026.

 Sunday Evening Dharma Talk